-- (1) Adopt measures for all fleets to avoid increased fishing mortality, such as extending the length of the purse seine fishery closure as recommended by the IATTC Staff and/or extending the time/area closure known as "El Corralito," or restricting fishing effort, and evaluating the different scenarios for catch limits in terms of monitoring and enforcing. - (2) Ensure that future tuna conservation measures include catch limits with specific monitoring and enforcement provisions (e.g., by vessel, by country, etc.).
+Adopt measures for all fleets to avoid increased fishing mortality, such as extending the length of the purse seine fishery closure as recommended by the IATTC Staff and/or extending the time/area closure known as "El Corralito," or restricting fishing effort, and evaluating the different scenarios for catch limits in terms of monitoring and enforcing.
+Ensure that future tuna conservation measures include catch limits with specific monitoring and enforcement provisions

+(2) Ensure that future tuna conservation measures include catch limits with specific monitoring and enforcement pr (e.g., by vessel, by country, etc.).
+Monitoring & Management